HyggeHalcyon/Hackathon-Semesta-DevOps/README.md

 `sudo ./init-suricata.sh <INTERFACE> <LAN ADDRESS> <LAN MASK>`
 to configure which interface or lan address that should be given as argument run the following `ip a s`
 <img src="https://github.com/HyggeHalcyon/Hackathon-Semesta-DevOps/blob/main/Assets/ipas.png" style="height: 200px; aspect-ratio: auto;"/>
-and because im simply running this on my VM it shall be:
+and in my case because im running this on my VMWare it shall be:
 `sudo ./init-suricata.sh eth0 192.168.83.130 24`
 The script will:
 - install suricata